hlnd/nrf51-pure-gcc-setup/README.md

 A simple and cross-platform GCC setup for nRF51 development.
-I've developed it on Linux, but should in principle also work fine on OS X. The file structure is in place also for Windows support, but it hasn't been worked on lately.
-Pull requests wanted!
+I've developed it on Linux, but should in principle also work fine on OS X. The file structure is in place also for Windows support, and should work.
+Beware that it is not regularly used.

 This was started (long) before the official SDK got GCC support, but I've kept maintaining it, since I don't really like the official Makefiles...